salesforce/django-declarative-apis/docs/source/quickstart.rst

 **The important points to note here:**

-1. Once the authentication and binding are successfully completed, the framework will run TodoUpdateDefinition.resource(), which will refer to the fields.
+1. Once the authentication and binding are successfully completed, the framework will run :code:`TodoUpdateDefinition.resource()`, which will refer to the fields.

-2. fields will process the request data
+2. fields will process the request data.

     .. note::
         If :code:`aggregates` and :code:`tasks` are present, the framework will also be process those in this stage.